Flank/flank-dashboard/metrics/cli/docs/01_metrics_cli_design.md

 Let's take a look at the classes the Metrics CLI tool requires.

-### CLI Wrappers

-Since the Metrics CLI uses the third-party CLIs to deploy the Metrics applications, we should implement classes used to interact with these CLIs.
-These classes should encapsulate the CLI commands invocation in its methods.
-To deploy the Metrics Web Application, we should have the following classes:

-- `FirebaseCliWrapper` used to work with firebase CLI;
-- `FlutterCliWrapper` used to work with flutter CLI;
-- `GCloudCliWrapper` used to work with gcloud CLI;
-- `GitCliWrapper` used to work with git CLI;
-- `NpmCliWrapper` used to work with npm CLI.

 ### DoctorCommand

 To simplify the Metrics CLI setup, we should implement the `Doctor` command to provide an ability to simply check whether all required tools installed and get their versions.